2017 E5 walk, day 18: Mûr-de-Bretagne to Saint-Caradec

 I cheated a little bit on the walk this day.
 I had reserved a room, but it was kind of a last resort: My maps had put it far out of the way, nearly an hour’s walk off the trail.
-The trail north of Mûr-de-Bretagne looped up to a gorge, and then down the gorge (perhaps two hours’ round trip) to a spot barely 15 minutes away from the starting point.
+The trail north of Mûr-de-Bretagne looped up the Vallée de Poulancre, and then back down the valley (perhaps two hours’ round trip) to a spot barely 15 minutes away from the starting point.
 Anxious about getting to my destination in time, I just took the 15-minute-long shortcut.
 I don’t really regret doing it, even though the gorge would have been pretty.
 After the shortcut, the route was a paved road that wound up and back down through a forest.

 The route continued to the town of Saint-Guen, where it rejoined the voie verte cycle trail, and then skirted the town of Saint-Caradec.